-On May 4, 2022, our Board of Directors authorized a share repurchase program (the "Repurchase Program"), pursuant to which we may repurchase up to \$500 million of our common stock over a two-year period through any combination of open market repurchases, accelerated share repurchases or privately negotiated transactions.
+Our Board of Directors has authorized a share repurchase program (the "Repurchase Program") pursuant to which we may repurchase our common stock through any combination of open market repurchases, accelerated share repurchases or privately negotiated transactions.
 The timing and amount of repurchases of shares of our common stock, if any, will depend upon several factors, such as the market price of our common stock, general market and economic conditions, our working capital requirements and corporate strategy, the terms of our financing arrangements and applicable legal requirements.
 We are not obligated to repurchase any specific number or amount of shares of common stock pursuant to the Repurchase Program, and we may modify, suspend or terminate the Repurchase Program at any time without prior notice.
 Repurchases of our common stock pursuant to the Repurchase Program could impact our stock price and increase its volatility.
 The existence of the Repurchase Program could cause our stock price to be higher than it would be in the absence of such a program.
 Additionally, the Repurchase Program could diminish our cash reserves, which may impact our ability to finance future growth and to pursue possible future strategic opportunities.
 There can be no assurance that any share repurchases will enhance long-term stockholder value, and the market price of our common stock may decline below the levels at which we repurchased shares of stock.